clSharp/Cloo/Cloo/Documentation/Readme.txt

 You can download the most recent version of Cloo from "http://sourceforge.net/projects/cloo/".

 [Help]
-You can use the forums at "http://sourceforge.net/projects/cloo/forums" to contact the developers.
+You can use the forums at "http://sourceforge.net/projects/cloo/forums".

 [Notes]
 Currently, there is no support for object sharing and data transfers between OpenCL and OpenGL.